Installation & Administration

-It is also possible to target specific IP-numbers and later, gradually open up for more IP-numbers to be forced to do the encryption check.
+It is also possible to target specific IP-numbers and later, gradually, open up for more IP-numbers to go through to do the encryption check.

 The administrator may also override the encryption check in case that is desired.
 The ACCESS Override can also be delegated to AlertSec’s 24/7 support.

 From the “Settings” page, you can easily control AlertSec ACCESS.

 AlertSec ACCESS supports Edge, Internet Explorer, Chrome, Firefox and Safari.